 The veins located deep inside your body are known as deep veins.
-A deep vein is usually a large vein—way larger than the superficial ones—running through the muscles of the thigh and calf.
-A deep vein is located beside an artery that has the same name; for example, the femoral vein is found next to the femoral artery.
+A deep vein is usually a large vein—way larger than the superficial veins—running through the muscles of the thigh and calf.
+A deep vein is located beside an artery that has the same name.

 There are seven deep veins located in the lower extremities, they include:

 Due to the fact that deep veins collectively carry the majority of your blood, an obstruction can become life-threatening.
-The obstruction in a deep vein is mostly caused by clotting or thrombosis.
-Whenever a blood clot forms in your deep vein, the medical condition is known as DVT or deep vein thrombosis.
+Clotting or thrombosis causes obstruction of a deep vein.
+DVT or deep vein thrombosis occurs when a blood clot forms in the deep veins.

 How does deep vein thrombosis develop?

 Deep vein thrombosis (DVT) typically occurs in the deep veins found in the legs.
 Blood clots occur when blood thickens and clumps together.
 It can either present no symptoms or cause pain, swelling, discoloration, cramping or warmth in the affected area.

 This venous problem can cause swelling and pain in your veins and may even lead to life-threatening health conditions such as pulmonary embolism.
 Being a serious health condition, pulmonary embolism (PE) happens whenever a piece of a blood clot breaks in your bloodstream and blocks one of the lung’s blood vessels.

 Treating vein disease with zero hassle